ncsa/Delta_doc/docs/source/running_jobs/index.rst

 QOSGrpBillingMinutes
 ~~~~~~~~~~~~~~~~~~~~~~

-If you see QOSGrpBillingMinutes under the Reason column for the squeue command, like:
+If you see QOSGrpBillingMinutes under the Reason column for the squeue command, as in:

 .. code-block::

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
               1204221       cpu    myjob     ....
 PD       0:00      5 (QOSGrpBillingMinutes)

-Then the resource allocation specified for the job (i.e. xyzt-delta-cpu) does not have sufficient balance to run the job based on the # of resources requested and the wallclock time.
+Then the resource allocation specified for the job (i.e. xyzt-delta-cpu) does not have sufficient balance to run the job based on the number of resources requested and the wallclock time.
-Sometimes it maybe other jobs from the same project that in the same QOSGrpBillingMinutes state are could cause other jobs using the same resource allocation that are preventing a job that would "fit" from running.
+Sometimes it may be other jobs from the same project, also in the QOSGrpBillingMinutes state, using the same resource allocation that are preventing a job that would normally "fit" from running.
-The PI of the project needs to put in a supplement request using the same XRAS proposal system that was used for the current award (ACCESS or NCSA).
+To resolve, the PI of the project needs to put in a supplement request using the same XRAS proposal system that was used for the current award (ACCESS or NCSA).

 Reviewing Job Charges for a Project (jobcharge)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~